Privacy Policy

 Opting out

 You can ask us or third parties to stop sending you marketing messages by Contacting Us at any time.
-Where you opt-out of receiving these marketing messages, this will not apply to personal data provided to us as a result of the services you have purchased, or any other transaction with us.
+Where you opt out of receiving these marketing messages, this policy will not apply to personal data provided to us as a result of the services you have purchased or any other transaction with us.

 Cookies

-You can set your browser to refuse all or some browser cookies, or to alert you when websites set or access cookies.
+You can set your browser to block all or some cookies or to alert you when sites set or access cookies.
 If you disable or refuse cookies, please note that some parts of this website may become inaccessible or not function properly.
-For more information about the cookies we use, please see our Cookie policy.
+For more information about the cookies we use, please refer to our cookie policy.
+(Detailed below)

 Change of purpose